laminlabs/laminr/README.md

   - Planned: `.fcs`, `.h5mu`, `.zarr`.
 - Create records from data frames.
 - Delete records.
+- Track code in R scripts and notebooks.

 See the development roadmap for more details (`vignette("development", package = "laminr")`).